maridasi47500/traveler-verse-from-dusk-till-dawn/README.md

 - user can randomly receipt mail in inbox, or sms in phone inbox, or vocal message in phone

 - social bookmarking gives you badge, you don't have t bookmark
-- cokies table : curren session, always stored ,
+- cokies table : curren session, always stored ,  cookie for ads